Stenodyon/SiteOfSteel/_includes/Posts/BetterBuilding.md

 or by hiring me to teach you how to program on [Fiverr](https://www.fiverr.com/forloveofcats/teach-you-to-program) are greatly appreciated.
-If you cannot help to support me financially or do not wish to, please know that there are no hard feelings and I do not want to preasure my playerbase in any way.
+If you cannot help to support me financially or do not wish to, please know that there are no hard feelings and I do not want to pressure my playerbase in any way.

 <br>